FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 During the draft:

-• Players are chosen from the shared pool.
+• Picks come from the shared pool

 If a manager fails to select a player within the time limit, the system may:

-• Automatically select the highest-ranked available player, or
+• Select the highest-ranked available player, or

 Preparing for Your Draft Before Draft Day